 (Bob Allies, Rome Scholar in Architecture 1981-2)

-The prestigious Rome Prize in Architecture is an exciting opportunity for a young architect to spend three or six months in Rome, and be a member of a vibrant residential community of architects, artists and researchers.
+The prestigious Rome Prize in Architecture is an exciting opportunity for a young architect to spend three or six months in Rome (living at the BSR), and be a member of a vibrant residential community of architects, artists and researchers.
 It enables somebody to pursue and complete a creative, intellectually coherent and focused architectural project in and based on the city of Rome or its environs.
 It offers accommodation in a residential studio and board, for three or six months (although preference may be given to a candidate requesting six months), a research grant, a group exhibition each three months, and participation in a range of interdisciplinary activities, including a vibrant architecture programme.